vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/wireframes.md

 # Wireframes

-The Vuetify **layout system** makes it easy to rapidly scaffold an application's UI regions with litte effort.
+The Vuetify **layout system** makes it easy to rapidly scaffold an application's UI regions with little effort.

 <promoted-ad slug="vuetify-zero-theme-pro" />